tsurdilo/my-temporal-dockercompose/README.md

 * Otel Collector (setup to work with defualt SpringBoot configs)
 * Jaeger
 * Loki with Grafana datasource set up (in Grafana go to Explore and pick Loki datasource to use LogQL queries)
-* NGINX load balancing two Temporal frontend services
+* HAProxy / NGINX load balancing two Temporal frontend services

 ### Custom docker template